sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

 Do not press the install button if you do not have Tampermonkey extension.
 If you run into a tab called Cross-origine Source, Press always allow and you will be redirected to krunker.io and the hack will work.

-Press here to install : chrome-extension://gcalenpjmijncebpfijmoaglllgpjagf/options.html#nav=bb275732-6b43-460b-84ce-21a697d31a04
+#### Press here to install : PLEASE WAIT A FEW HOURS FOR LINK, WILL RELEASE ON MARCH 7 2019

 # IMPORTANT FOR THE HACK MENU
 The hack menu will not apear until you press 'click to play' and a popup will open for the settings, do not quit the pop-up as for now it is the only way to control the hack, this extension also supports moomoo.io as both games are made by the same developer and this will turn into a double compatible extension.
 If the hack menu doesn't work then please tel me this in The issues tab.